europa502/shARP/README.md

 How to use -

-bash ./shARP.sh -r [interface] to reset the network card and driver bash ./shARP.sh -d [interface] to activate the program in defense mode bash ./shARP.sh -o [interface] to activate the program in offense mode bash ./shARP.sh -h             for help
+bash ./shARP.sh -r [interface] to reset the network card and driver.

+bash ./shARP.sh -d [interface] to activate the program in defense mode.

+bash ./shARP.sh -o [interface] to activate the program in offense mode.

+bash ./shARP.sh -h             for help.